Understanding Spiritual Blindness

 I believe it is.

 To recap, I pointed out that words are labels that we attempt to use, in effect, to simplify and control our perception of reality.
-Words, language and, ultimately, the narratives that we construct out of them, create a perceptual filter around the brain.
-Without this filter, human beings would experience overwhelming sensory overload, similar to the kind of overwhelm we often experience when perusing online social media.
+Words, language, and, ultimately, the narratives that we construct from them create a perceptual filter around the brain.
+Without this filter, human beings would experience overwhelming sensory overload, similar to the kind of overwhelm we often feel when browsing social media.

-Words, language and narratives function as an operating system and perceptual gateway in the brain – focusing our attention in some respects, while dismissing and ignoring other perceptual stimuli.
+Words, language, and narratives function as an operating system and a perceptual gateway in the brain, focusing our attention in some respects while dismissing or ignoring other perceptual stimuli.
 This phenomenon is not merely an expression of confirmation bias.
-Words, language and narratives are demonstrably, literally hypnotic in nature.
-They can focus and color one’s perception of reality, even influencing our perception of color and sound.
+Words, language, and narratives are demonstrably, literally hypnotic in nature.
+They can focus and color one’s perception of reality, even influencing how we perceive color and sound.
 Hypnosis is, essentially, a word or phrase deeply embedded in the subconscious psyche, where it operates with the authority of an undeniable command or dictate, controlling and directing human perceptions and behavior.

 I believe that the Bible is referring to this phenomenon when it describes “spiritual blindness.”
-It points to how words, language and narratives – which may take the form of doctrines, dogmas, mythologies, media reports, or even scientific treatises and theorems – can embed themselves in the human psyche so as to control, shape and manipulate one’s perception of reality.
-This may sometimes manifest as deliberate indoctrination – as in the case of religious fundamentalism, cult brainwashing or the dissemination of political ideologies.
-More often than not, though, it is simply the product of one’s cultural milieu and of prevailing norms and prejudices, as they shape and direct one’s thinking through peer pressure and the herd instinct.
+It points to how words, language, and narratives — which may take the form of doctrines, dogmas, mythologies, media reports, or even scientific treatises and theorems — can embed themselves in the human psyche so as to control, shape, and manipulate one’s perception of reality.
+This may sometimes manifest as deliberate indoctrination — as in the case of religious fundamentalism, cult brainwashing, or the dissemination of political ideologies.
+More often than not, though, it is simply the product of one’s cultural milieu and prevailing norms and prejudices, which shape and direct one’s thinking through peer pressure and the herd instinct.

 When Jesus called out the spiritual blindness of the theocratic religious leaders of his time, he was evidently referring to their doctrinal fundamentalism to the exclusion of basic humanity and even common sense.
-This is, I submit, an extreme manifestation of how the human mind can be shaped by narratives – sometimes to such a degree that it can override basic human empathy, compassion and humanity, turning the human individual into a closed-minded hypocritical bigot.
+This is, I submit, an extreme manifestation of how the human mind can be shaped by narratives — sometimes to such a degree that they can override basic human empathy, compassion, and humanity, turning the individual into a closed-minded, hypocritical bigot.

 Healing Spiritual Blindness

-If this is an accurate diagnosis of the condition, one may ask, “how can I be cured of ‘spiritual blindness?’”
-I suggest that one of the most effective techniques to overcome spiritual blindness is expanding one’s consciousness through meditation techniques (such as Transcendental Meditation), or through relaxation and energetic techniques like Qigong and Yoga (cf. my blog post Stress and Life).
+If this is an accurate diagnosis of the condition, one may ask, “How can I be cured of ‘spiritual blindness?’”
+I suggest that one of the most effective ways to overcome spiritual blindness is to expand one’s consciousness through meditation (such as Transcendental Meditation) or relaxation and energetic techniques like Qigong and Yoga.

 Eastern mystical traditions often speak of the third eye, which refers to expanded consciousness and vision.
-It is frequently connected with the pineal gland – the tiny pine-shaped endocrine gland situated in the center of the brain, between the cerebral hemispheres.
+It is frequently connected with the pineal gland — the tiny pine-shaped endocrine gland situated in the center of the brain, between the cerebral hemispheres.
 Meditation techniques, together with healthful strategies to detoxify the body from contaminants, can play an instrumental role in expanding one’s consciousness and enhancing one’s spiritual vision.
-Toxic contaminants in the modern urban diet and water supply – like fluoride and other halogens, glyphosate, mercury, lead, aluminum, as well as traces of many other hazardous impurities – are often instrumental in shutting down human intuitive abilities and dampening human spiritual awareness.
+Toxic contaminants in the modern urban diet and water supply — such as fluoride and other halogens, glyphosate, mercury, lead, aluminum, and traces of many other hazardous impurities — are often instrumental in shutting down human intuitive abilities and dampening spiritual awareness.

 Stress is another factor that narrows one’s vision and contributes to “spiritual blindness” over time.
 Stress is a physiological survival response to life-threatening conditions.
 However, when the stress response is artificially triggered by media sensationalism, for example, or by unscrupulous politicians engaging in fear-mongering, or even by the everyday circumstances of urban life, it can push one into states of artificially induced chronic stress.
-This can, over time, narrow and limit one’s spiritual vision, leading, ultimately, to “spiritual blindness.”
+This can, over time, narrow one’s spiritual vision, ultimately leading to “spiritual blindness.”

-Learning stress-relieving relaxation techniques is, thus, a powerful organic means of expanding consciousness and healing spiritual blindness, even going so far as to remedy limitations experienced in one’s physiological sense of sight.
+Learning stress-relieving relaxation techniques is thus a powerful organic means of expanding consciousness and healing spiritual blindness, even going so far as to remedy limitations in one’s physiological sense of sight.

 The Significance of Spiritual Vision

-The urban lifestyle can facilitate circumstances wherein narratives, often transmitted by the media, can conspire with stress-inducing conditions and poor lifestyle choices (involving quality of food, water, air, sunlight exposure, etc.) to induce a condition of widespread spiritual blindness among the public.
-This can place the populace at the mercy of unscrupulous politicians, corporate and financial moguls, and religious leaders, who can exploit this widespread spiritual blindness by sowing the seeds of divisiveness, hostility, conflict and war, along religious, ethnic and cultural lines of division.
+The urban lifestyle can create circumstances in which narratives, often transmitted by the media, can conspire with stress-inducing conditions and poor lifestyle choices (including the quality of food, water, air, and sunlight exposure, etc.) to induce widespread spiritual blindness among the public.
+This can place the populace at the mercy of unscrupulous politicians, corporate and financial moguls, and religious leaders, who can exploit this widespread spiritual blindness by sowing the seeds of divisiveness, hostility, conflict, and war along religious, ethnic, and cultural lines.

-When we take active, deliberate measures to overcome spiritual blindness, we are able to protect ourselves from being exploited and our lives being destroyed by those with the ability and inclination to do so.
-An individual with a deep spiritual insight and vision is a formidable opponent and deterrent to the exploitative factions in our society.
+When we take active, deliberate measures to overcome spiritual blindness, we can protect ourselves from being exploited and from having our lives destroyed by those with the ability and inclination to do so.
+An individual with deep spiritual insight and vision is a formidable opponent and deterrent to the exploitative factions in our society.